(7 MIN READ)

 What is orchestration vs workflow management?

 Orchestration is a more sophisticated approach to coordinating processes in one central platform.
 This gives IT teams greater control and visibility over their processes and helps them proactively monitor workflows and prevent issues.
-Workflow management is the process of creating, monitoring and optimizing workflows to ensure that it’s as efficient as possible.
+Workflow management is the process of creating, monitoring and optimizing workflows to ensure maximum efficiency.
 This can be done by a human or with technology.